minhok1/technical-interview-prep/SystemDesign.md

 ## Requirements

 - Divide this into functional requirements (absolutely required core flow) and non-functional requirements (performance and scalability)
-  - Functional requirements: Should contain important info like what the UI should look like and what each major component should do and how the user is supposed to interact with the documents and what kinds of data types are supported - Think about what IT SHOULD DO as a part of its core functionalities
+  - Functional requirements: Should contain important info like what the UI should look like and what each major component should do and how the user is supposed to interact with the documents and what kinds of data types are supported - Think about what IT SHOULD DO as a part of its core functionalities E.G infinite scrolling, core functionalities, etc
   - Non-functional: Browsers to be supported, devices (or screen sizes) to support, performance requirements (e.g. should it work with short network band?
 How fast should it load?), offline mode (application loads images that are already loaded even if it goes offline)
 - Other questions to consider:
   - Who are the main users?